kvnshu/atlas-to-ics/README.md

 # Atlas to .ics
-Export class schedules from atlas.ai.umich.edu as an ics file
+Export class schedules from atlas.ai.umich.edu as an .ics file

 # How to use
 1. Clone this repo locally